junxit/us-congress-bills-112/metadata.md

 - 2012-02-01 — The House Committee on Rules reported an original measure, H. Rept.
 112-382, by Mr. Webster.
 - 2012-02-01 — The House Committee on Rules reported an original measure, H. Rept.
 112-382, by Mr. Webster.
 - 2012-02-01 — The resolution waives all points of order against the conference report and against its consideration.
 The conference report shall be considered as read and shall be debatable for not to exceed one hour.
+- 2012-02-03 — Considered as privileged matter. (consideration: CR H445-447)
+- 2012-02-03 — DEBATE - The House proceeded with one hour of debate on H. Res.
+533.
+- 2012-02-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-02-03 — On agreeing to the resolution Agreed to by voice vote. (text: CR H445)
+- 2012-02-03 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H445)
+- 2012-02-03 — The previous question was ordered without objection. (consideration: CR H447)